• Skip to primary navigation

 Meeta's Pro-Tips

-• Use non-stick or heavy bottom pan to make the halwa
+• Use a non-stick or heavy bottom pan to make the halwa.

 • Don't skimp on ghee while making halwa (really, any halwa).

-• Patience is the key to make this halwa.
+• Patience is the key to making this halwa.

 • Store the excess halwa in the refrigerator.
 Serve it by reheating it in a pan or in the microwave (30 seconds) until the ghee melts and the halwa softens.